EngineersBox/Redis-Rust-Command-Wrapper/README.md

-# Redis-Rust-Command-Wrapper
+# Redis Rust Command Wrapper

 A wrapper handler for redis commands written in rust.
-Designed to make validating arguments and retrieving their values based on strict typing
+Designed to make validating arguments and retrieving their values based on strict typing.